Anthony Woodville, 2nd Earl Rivers: Career

 Like his father, he was originally a Lancastrian, fighting on that side at the Battle of Towton, but later became a Yorkist.
 The Woodvilles became very influential at the royal court after his sister Elizabeth Woodville married Edward IV and became queen.
 Anthony was made a Knight of the Garter.
 He is known to have been a great tournament champion, and once fought a two-day "duel" with Antoine, bastard of Burgundy.

-The Yorkists, fighting for Edward IV, were defeated at the Battle of Edgecote Moor, on 26 July 1469, and Richard Woodville and his second son John Woodville were taken prisoners at Chepstow.
-After a hasty and controversial trial, they were both beheaded at Kenilworth on 12 August 1469 and Anthony succeeded his father in the earldom.
+The supporters of Edward IV were defeated at the Battle of Edgcote, near Banbury, on 24 July 1469, and Richard Woodville and his second son John Woodville were taken prisoners at Chepstow.
+After a hasty and controversial trial, they were both beheaded at Gosford Green, Coventry on 12 August 1469 and Anthony succeeded his father in the earldom.

 Career as Earl Rivers

 He joined the king in his temporary exile in 1470, and returned with him the next year, where he was wounded at the Battle of Barnet.
 As a result of this battle, Edward IV regained the throne.
 Whilst in charge of the garrison at the Tower of London, Rivers defeated an attempt by a Lancastrian army (led by Thomas Neville) to capture the city during the Siege of London (1471).

 In 1472, Edward IV sent Rivers and his younger brother Edward Woodville to Brittany at the head of 1,000 archers to help the Bretons fend off a threatened French invasion of the duchy.
 The French withdrew when faced with determined resistance.

 In 1473, King Edward IV appointed Rivers Governor of the Prince of Wales' household and Rivers went with the prince to Ludlow Castle.
 He was also appointed High Sheriff of Caernarvonshire for life.
 His duties included the administration of justice throughout the principality.

+In 1476, the Republic of Venice declared Anthony heir to the Kingdoms of Jerusalem and Cyprus, but his death ended all plans.

 Death and succession

 When the king died suddenly in 1483, Rivers was ordered by his sister to bring the Prince of Wales, now King Edward V, straight back to London under an armed guard.
 They were intercepted by Richard, Duke of Gloucester (later King Richard III), who arrested the Earl, along with his nephew Sir Richard Grey, the young king's half-brother.
-Rivers was imprisoned and then beheaded at Pontefract Castle on 25 June 1483 as part of the duke's path towards kingship (as Richard III).
+Rivers was imprisoned and then beheaded at Pontefract Castle in West Yorkshire on 25 June 1483 as part of the duke's path towards kingship (as Richard III).

 Anthony was succeeded by his brother Richard Woodville, 3rd Earl Rivers.
 The Scales lands inherited from his wife were bequeathed to his younger brother Edward Woodville, but King Richard III ignored Anthony's wishes as Edward had joined Henry Tudor.